Postgraduate Virtual Open Day 28 May

 Can I use Prior Learning?

-You can apply for exemption from one 20-credit module via Recognition of Prior Learning.
-Applicants should apply for the course and then contact the programme leader for guidance about the RPL process.
+You can apply for exemption from one module via Recognition of Prior Learning (RPL).
+Applicants should apply for the course and then contact the programme leader for guidance about the RPL process during registration.

-• If you already have Fellowship of the Higher Education Academy, you may be eligible to apply for RPL for the portfolio module.
+• If you already have Fellowship of the Higher Education Academy, you are eligible to apply for RPL.

 How you will learn